RS-CQ/portfolio/README.md

 ## Research interests
 My research interests lie in the trustworthiness and reliability of cyber-physic systems (CPS).
-In particular, my current research focuses on 1)security and resilient trust-based systems in the service-oriented Internet of Things, and 2) Quality of Service (QoS)-focused performance evaluation in 5G-enabled Internet of Vehicles.
+In particular, my current research focuses on:
+- Security and resilient trust-based systems in the service-oriented Internet of Things
+- Quality of Service (QoS)-focused performance evaluation and reliability in 5G-enabled Internet of Vehicles.

 ## Work Experience